Simple Tricks For Arranging Furniture Around Your TV

 Similar to the U-shaped arrangement, it makes your TV the focal point of the room.
 However, it allows for breaks in the area, so foot traffic can easily slide between the furniture.

 Choose this layout for narrow and long living rooms, which don’t use as many add-ons like side tables or coffee tables.
-Usually, in these situations the TV is above the fireplace.
+Usually, in these situations, the TV is above the fireplace.
 Segmented furniture can add more viewing positions.

-Since the furniture doesn’t face each other, this works almost exclusively as a home theater.
-But this arrangement may conflict with most interior designs.
-However, it’s fantastic for anyone with a daily or weekly tradition of streaming shows.
+However, this arrangement may conflict with most interior designs.
+It’s fantastic for anyone with a daily or weekly tradition of streaming shows.

 Conversation Area